Wright Expert IntervieW

 How did the Wright brothers invent the airplane?

 Well, first of all, the Wright brothers never claimed to have invented the airplane.
 I know that on this web site and in many history books they are continually referred to as the “inventors of the airplane,” but even they themselves said that they were not.
-If you would ask Orville and Wilbur this question, they would probably answer that Sir George Cayley was the first person to design a fixed-wing aircraft that would be moved through the air by some form motive force – what we today call an airplane.
+If you would ask Orville and Wilbur this question, they would probably answer that Sir George Cayley was the first person to design a fixed-wing vehicle that would be moved through the air by some motive force – what we now call an airplane.
 In fact, the Wright brothers didn’t even claim to be the first to have flown in an airplane.
 In a speech he gave before the Western Society of Engineers in 1901, Wilbur Wright said that honor goes to Sir Hiram Maxim, who in 1894 made an unplanned flight of about 200 feet when the steam-powered “captured biplane” he had built to test lifting surfaces escaped the track that held it down.
 It wallowed about in a the air with its frightened crew for a few seconds, flying two to three feet above the ground.

 The honor that the Wright brothers claimed for themselves was that they were the first to make a sustained, controlled, powered flight.
 Powered flight had been attempted many times before and some people, like Hiram Maxim and Clement Ader, managed to leave the ground for a few moments, but their flights weren’t sustained.
 In 1896, Samuel Langely’s unmanned “aerodromes” made sustained flights – they stayed aloft as long as there was fuel to run the engines – but these flights were uncontrolled.

 The Wright brothers realized that airplanes would be dangerous and useless if they could not be controlled.
 In order for aviation to be a practical means of transportation, you have to be able to make the aircraft go where you wanted it to go.
 So that’s what they invented – a control system for airplanes.
-The patent that they were granted in 1906, the grandfather patent of the airplane, is all about the control system.
+The patent that they were granted in 1906, the "grandfather" or "pioneer" patent of the airplane, is all about the control system.
 It doesn’t even mention or show an engine.

 Sir George Cayley published these plans for a "governable parachute" -- a glider, really -- in 1852.
 This craft was flown by Cayley's footman in 1853.
 Cayley actually designed his first fixed-wing aircraft in 1799 and built a flying model in 1804.